maystey/uct_nassp_cm2020/CHAPTERS.md

     - Needs better examples
 - Operators - Incomplete
     - Make url to sections (is it possible for this to be relative?)
-- Assignment operators
 - Strings - Incomplete
-    - Reference Dr. Harington's notes
     - Section: Formating
-- Type Conversion (types) - Not Started
+- Type Conversion (types) - Not started
 - Variables - Incomplete
+    - Assigning variable values to other variables
-- Lists and dictionaries - Not Started
+- Lists and dictionaries - Not started
 - Execution priority - Not started
 - Tips and tricks - Not started
 - List and dictionary - Not started